pusher/docs/beams/getting-started/sdk-quick-starts/ios/configure-apns.md

 Press <Anchor role="button" onClick={this.videoGoTo(11)}> <em>download</em> {videoPlayIcon} </Anchor> button to download the key.
 Finalize the process and press the <em>done</em> button.

-Now go to the Pusher Beams instance in the <a external="" href="https://dashboard.pusher.com/beams"> dashboard </a> , and use this APNs Key to configure your iOS integration.
+Now go to the Pusher Beams instance in the <a external="" href="https://dashboard.pusher.com/beams">dashboard</a> , and use this APNs Key to configure your iOS integration.

 # Where Next?